-Not everyone knows what goes into a credit score—or the steps they can take to improve their credit over time.
-This guide goes over the main determinants of your credit score, which factors matter the most and the steps you can take to boost your credit health over time.
+Not everyone knows what goes into a credit score — or the steps they can take to improve their credit over time.
+Here, we’ll cover the main determinants of your credit score, which factors matter the most and the steps you can take to boost your credit health over time.

 What is a credit score, and how does it work?

 Your credit score is a three-digital number that represents a numerical expression of your credit health.
-This score is designed to help lenders assess risk—specifically, the likelihood that you will become delinquent on your credit obligations in the next 24 months.
+This score is designed to help lenders assess risk — specifically, the likelihood that you’ll become delinquent on your credit obligations in the next 24 months.

 When it comes to credit scores, and specifically FICO scores, you’ll have three different ones.
-That’s because each of the three credit bureaus—Experian, Equifax and TransUnion—assign you a credit score based on their internal process and the information they have in their reports.
+That’s because each of the three credit bureaus — Experian, Equifax and TransUnion — assign you a credit score based on their internal processes and the information they have in their reports.

-FICO scores range from 300 to 850, with higher scores being considered better and a lower risk to lenders.
+FICO scores in particular range from 300 to 850, with higher scores being considered better and a lower risk to lenders.